 Why are we collaborating with them?

-If you’re an ETL member, you’ll know already how important reducing waste, reusing materials and sharing knowledge and resources within our community is to us.
+If you’re a tool library member, you’ll know already how important reducing waste, reusing materials and sharing knowledge and resources within our community is to us.
 Well, Music Broth are the same – but with music.
-They also use the same booking system – My Turn – which means members from both communities can access the others’ without online barriers.

 Covid 19 procedures